Renad3bdullah/Eyes-Movement-Project/README.md

 ## Future Improvements
-add more styles, such as different color for each, set a background.
+add more styles, set a background. make eyes blinks when the mouse cursor touch it.

 ## License